YaniaNada/User_Classification_and_Purchase_Prediction/README.md

 *Aim: Using Machine Learning to Classify users of a platform and Predict user Purchases.*
-*Tested using different ML models (Logistic Regression, K-neighbour classifier, Support Vector Machines, Decision Tree, and Random Forst) to find the best performing model for this specific case.*
+*Tested using different ML models (Logistic Regression, K-neighbours, Support Vector Machines, Decision Tree, and Random Forest) to find the best performing model for this specific case.*

 # Results Interpretation: